Rates & Insurance

 Notice: You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.

-Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.
+Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.

-• You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
-This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.
+You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.

-• Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.
-You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.
+You can ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service.

-• If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
+If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
+Make sure to save a copy or picture of your Good Faith Estimate.

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call 800-985-3059.

-Contact Me
+Contact Us

 Location